STIR/SHAKEN and Robocall Mitigation Database filing deadlines

 What if I’m signing my own calls for STIR/SHAKEN?

-Approved STIR/SHAKEN service providers who are authenticating and verifying their own traffic can use Bandwidth as an intermediate service provider at no charge.
-You can enable our Transit Identity Service directly in the Bandwidth Dashboard.
+Approved STIR/SHAKEN service providers who authenticate and verify their own traffic can use Bandwidth as an intermediate service provider at no charge.
+You can enable our Transit Identity Service directly in the Bandwidth App.
 Bandwidth will act as an intermediate service provider and convey the SIP header information for both inbound and outbound traffic.

 Does Bandwidth provide the verification results on inbound traffic?

-U.S. Origination customers can now enable our Inbound Verification Service in the Bandwidth Dashboard.
+U.S. Origination customers can enable our Inbound Verification Service in the Bandwidth App.
 This feature provides STIR/SHAKEN verification results to service providers in order to make decisions to either block calls or terminate them to the end user.

 A similar capability is currently in development for Bandwidth International customers and will be enabled in the Bandwidth International platform at the account level.
 Please contact your Account Manager or Customer Success Manager for more information.